warne2tj/IdleHeroesPVPSimulator/README.md

       = 1% holy damage = 0.7% damage ignoring armor
   - Energy
       = attack: 50, get hit: 10, get crit: 20
+  - Monster energy, how is it gained, does excess go into ability damage like hero energy does?

 Add data
   - hero base stats